What is Model United Nations?

 The program is open to all students, regardless of their field of study.
 It is supported by academic coursework offered by the Department of Government.
 Our program is the only one of its kind in New Mexico and West Texas.

-A Note from the Webmaster: This website continues to be a work in progress.
-We are currently transitioning into a new website, so there are a variety of things that will be added and improved.
-Check back with us frequently, as we’re continuously updating the site and working to make it better and more expansive.
-As always, thanks for your support.
+A Note from the Webmaster: This website is a living document.
+Check back with us frequently, as we are continuously updating the site and working to make it better and more expansive.
+As always, thanks for your support!